 The most distortion occurs in the north-south directions.
 In general, distortion increases away from the standard parallels.
 For example, this map projection severely expands South America.

 Universal Transverse Mercator

 Spatial referencing systems (latitude and longitude) are used to locate a feature on the Earth’s spheroid surface.
 The location of any point on Earth can be defined using latitudes and longitudes.
-These points are expressed in angular units such as degrees, minutes and seconds.
+These points are expressed in angular units such as degrees, minutes, and seconds.

 However, when you transfer a spherical shape to a flat surface, you approximate the true shape of the Earth.
 Depending on the map projection you choose, some projections may cause distance between features on a map to be preserved while distortion is introduced to shape.
-In some cases, area may be preserved while direction is distorted.
+In some cases, the area may be preserved while the direction is distorted.